ProsperousHeart/cheatsheets/Processes/virtualenvs.md

 To delete a virtual environment, run: `rmvirtualenv venv`

-To delete a virtual project, (I believe - couldn't find documentation on it) run: `rmproject venv`
+Not sure how to delete a virtual project, since the following doesn't work: `rmproject venv`

 Additional items can be found [here](https://howchoo.com/g/nwewzjmzmjc/a-guide-to-python-virtual-environments-with-virtualenvwrapper).

+**NOTE:**  If you delete a venv, you can recreate it and then tie it & it's project together in another folder.

 ## Usage - Duplicate A Virtual Environment